-8.2 Technology 3 Study Area and SAOI
+8.2 Study Area and SAOI

-The Technology 3 SAOI for the cables options is the same as for Technology 2 (See Figure 7.2).
-Within this review of the SAOI, particular attention is given to constraints associated with the highway network because EirGrid's preferred approach to the UGC solutions is to use the existing road network and bury the cables in the roads.
+The SAOI for the cables options is the same as for Option 2 (See Figure 7.2).
+Within this review of the SAOI, particular attention is given to constraints associated with the highway network because EirGrid's preferred approach to the UGC options is to use the existing road network and bury the cables in the roads.

-As the SAOI is the same as for Technology 2, the baseline information for each topic is also the same.
+As the SAOI is the same as for Option 2, the baseline information for each topic is also the same.
 There is some further detail on the roads network, but otherwise the baselines are the same.
 The details have been included in this section as well for ease of reference only.